Sex Trafficking: Myths vs. Facts

-When you sit back and think about sex trafficking what do you see?
+When you hear the words “sex trafficking” what flashes through your mind?
 Do you see young children locked in cages?
 Do you see foreign women tied up with rope?
 Do you see Liam Neesson coming to the rescue?

-These are common misconceptions about what sex trafficking looks like here in the United States.
+The types of scenarios you likely just imagined can happen, however, they are rare.
 It is crucial that we remove whatever perception we hold about sex trafficking and replace it with facts.
-Once you understand the realities of this crime it will increase your ability to be able to see it happening in real time since most often it occurs right in front of us.
+Once you understand the realities of this crime it will increase your ability to be able to see it happening in real time since most often it occurs in plain sight.

 Myth vs. Fact